Survey finds Israeli agriculture plummeting amidst Gaza war | www.lokmattimes.com

 "The industry's ability to recover will depend on our ability to implement creative solutions that assure a steady workforce, that open new marketing channels and that secure daily access to the farms themselves," Abramson warned.

 When asked to estimate their expected losses, farmers on average predicted a 35 per cent drop in both production and revenue.
-But farmers near the Gaza borderregarded as Israel's breadbasketprojected on average a 70 per cent loss of produce and a 69 per cent loss of income.
+But farmers near the Gaza border regarded as Israel's breadbasket projected on average a 70 per cent loss of produce and 69 per cent loss of income.

-In response to questions about solutions, farmers suggested bringing more foreign workers from more countries besides Thailand, providing more incentives and training to encourage a larger cross-section of Israelis to work in agriculture, and organising security to give farmers better access to their fields and orchards.
+In response to questions about solutions, farmers suggested bringing more foreign workers from more countries besides Thailand, providing more incentives and training to encourage a larger cross-section of Israelis to work in agriculture, and organizing security to give farmers better access their fields and orchards.
 (ANI/TPS)

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app